sgoodm/python-distance-rasters/README.md

 ### Using pip

-The latest version of distance-rasters is [available on PyPi](https://pypi.org/project/distancerasters/), so you can install it with pip:
+The latest version of distance-rasters is [available on PyPi](https://pypi.org/project/distancerasters/), and can be installed with Pip:
 ```
 pip install distancerasters
 ```